Universality of the limit shape of convex lattice polygonal lines: Introduction

-The proofs in papers \cite{V1,B} involved a blend of combinatorial, variational and geometric arguments and were based on a direct analysis of the corresponding generating function via a multivariate saddle-point method for a Cauchy integral \cite{V1} or a suitable Tauberian theorem \cite{B}.
-Extending some of these ideas and using large deviations techniques, Vershik and Zeitouni \cite{VZ} developed a systematic approach to the limit shape problem for the uniform measure on more general ensembles of convex lattice polygonal lines with various geometric restrictions.
+The proofs in papers \cite{V1,B} involved a blend of combinatorial, variational and geometric arguments and were based on a direct analysis of the corresponding generating function via a multivariate saddle-point method for a~5Cauchy integral \cite{V1} or a suitable Tauberian theorem \cite{B}.
+Extending some of these ideas and using large deviations techniques, Vershik and~Zeitou\-ni~\cite{VZ} developed a systematic approach to the limit shape problem for the uniform measure on more general ensembles of convex lattice polygonal lines with various geometric restrictions.

-Sinai \cite{S} proposed an alternative, probabilistic method essentially based on randomization of the right endpoint of the polygonal line $\varGamma\in\CP_n$\myp; we will comment more on this approach in Section~\ref{sec1.3}.
+Sinai \cite{S} proposed an alternative, probabilistic method essentially based on randomization of the right endpoint of the polygonal line $\varGamma\in\CP_n$; we will comment more on this approach in Section \ref{sec1.3}.
 Let us point out that the paper \cite{S} contained the basic ideas but only sketches of the proofs.
-Some of these techniques were subsequently elaborated by Bogachev and Zarbaliev \cite{BZ1,BZ2} and also by Zarbaliev in his PhD thesis \cite{Z}, however a complete proof has not been published as yet.

-\begin{remark} A polygonal line $\varGamma\in\CP_n$ can be viewed as a vector sum of its consecutive edges, resulting in a given integer vector $n=(n_1,n_2)$; due to the convexity property, the order of parts in the sum is uniquely determined.
-Hence, any such $\varGamma$ represents an integer \textit{vector partition} of $n\in\ZZ_+^2$ or, more precisely, a \textit{strict} vector partition (i.e., without proportional parts; see \cite{V1}).
-This observation incorporates the topic of convex lattice polygonal lines in a general theory of integer partitions.
+Some of these techniques were subsequently elaborated by Bogachev and Zarbaliev \cite{BZ1,BZ2} and also by Zarbaliev in his Ph.D. thesis \cite{Z}; however, a complete proof has not been published as yet. \begin{remark} $\!\!\!$A polygonal line $\varGamma\in\CP_n$ can be viewed as a vector sum~of its consecutive edges, resulting in a given integer vector $n=(n_1,n_2)$; due to the convexity property, the order of parts in the sum is uniquely determined.
+Hence, any such $\varGamma$ represents an integer \textit{vector partition} of $n\in\ZZ_+^2$ or, more precisely, a~\textit{strict} vector partition (i.e., without proportional parts; see \cite{V1}).
+This observation incorporates the topic of convex lattice polygonal lines in a~general theory of integer partitions.
 For ordinary, one-dimensional partitions, the problem of limit shape can also be set up, but for a special geometric object associated with partitions, called \textit{Young diagrams} \cite{V2,V3}. \end{remark}